TrDung22/Chest-X-ray-Abnomolities-Detection/README.md

-Certainly, here's an enhanced README in English for your project on "Chest X-ray Abnormalities Detection" using YOLOv8 and implemented via Flask:

----

 # Chest X-ray Abnormalities Detection

 This project focuses on detecting abnormalities in chest X-rays using the YOLOv8 model and is deployed as a web application via Flask.